stormpath/stormpath-documentation/source/reference.rst

 In addition to :ref:`pagination <about-pagination>` and :ref:`sorting <about-sorting>` parameters, you can also find a list of the searchable attributes for an Application resource :ref:`here <searchable-attributes>`.

-Get A Tenant's Directories
+Get a Tenant's Directories
 """"""""""""""""""""""""""

 You can retrieve the Directory resources associated with a Tenant by going to this endpoint::

 	/v1/tenants/:tenantId/directories

-List A Tenant's Directories
+List a Tenant's Directories
 +++++++++++++++++++++++++++

 You can list your Tenant’s Directories by sending a GET request to your Tenant’s Directories Collection resource ``href``::